mm80843/T3.5/docs/Benef/PBN__Benef_291.md

 # __Clean water and sanitation__

-## Name of the Benefit

-Improving access to safe drinking water ensures better overall health and well-being of communities.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors benefit from the development and implementation of water purification and sanitation technologies, creating market opportunities for sustainable water solutions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_310.md)